by Simon Ager

 Read the dissertation (PDF format, 517K)

-Simon Ager, the author of Omniglot, wrote this dissertation in 2009 as part of an MA in Linguistics.
+Simon Ager, the author of Omniglot, wrote this dissertation in 2009 as part of his MA in Linguistics at Bangor University in Wales.